-- 1. Does the panel think there is merit pursuing some kind of high level targeting (affluence testing) as envisaged here? - 2.
+- 1. Is there is merit in pursuing some kind of high level targeting (affluence testing) as envisaged here? - 2.
 If so, what are the critical design features? - 3.
 What is the role, if any, of a separate asset test?

 1. Introduction